 Very good Good Average Below Average

-- Your overall impression with the services provided by Dottie’s Pharmacy pharmacy was:
+8. Your overall impression with services provided by Dottie’s Pharmacy is: